Fork me on GitHub

 • Differences are printed on the command line in a simple diff format.

-• Differences can optionally be printed as XML or HTML file.
+• Differences can optionally be printed as Markdown, XML or HTML file.

 • Per default private and package protected classes and class members are not compared.
 If necessary, the access modifier of the classes and class members to be compared can be set to public, protected, package or private.